-This post is a curated collection of some of the fabulous Parrot paintings of Edward Lear.
-They are some of the most beautiful and colorful illustrations of parrots ever painted.
+This post is a curated collection of some of the famous Parrot paintings of Edward Lear.
+They are some of the most beautiful and colourful illustrations of parrots ever painted.

-Edward Lear is probably more famous for his nonsense poem “The Owl and The Pussycat” He actually wrote the poem for the daughter of a friend.
-The poet John Symonds in 1871.
+Edward Lear is probably more famous for his nonsense poem “The Owl and The Pussycat” He wrote the poem for the daughter of a friend, and poet John Symonds, in 1871.

-Lear was one of the first ornithological painters to base his artwork on live birds, rather than skins.
+Lear was one of the first ornithological painters to base his artwork on live birds rather than skins.
 The live parrots weren’t in the wild.
 He painted the parrots at London Zoo and others in private collections.
-When he was only 19 years old he published his first bird book, “Illustrations of the Family of Psittacidae, or Parrots”
+When he was only 19, he published his first bird book, “Illustrations of the Family of Psittacidae, or Parrots.”

 There are approximately 393 different species of Parrots, also knowns as Psittacines.
 Their habitat is the southern hemisphere in the subtropical regions.
-Most species of parrot are found in South America and Australasia.
+Most species of parrots are found in South America and Australasia.

-Parrots have always had a popular appeal.
-Mainly for their beautiful colorful appearance and intelligence.
+Parrots have always had a widespread appeal, mainly for their beautiful colourful appearance and intelligence.
 They are well known for their ability to imitate the human voice.

 Antique copyright-free Parrot Paintings of Edward Lear